The Narrow Road to the Deep North 3

 Matsuo Basho from the official Iga City tourism website

-Basho was a haiku poet of the Edo period who elevated the artistic value of haikai, which had been a pastime for waka poetry, and established a style of haiku known as "Shofu Haikai."
+Basho was an Edo period haiku poet who elevated the artistic value of haikai, which was originally a pastime for waka poetry, and"Shofu haikai."established a style of haiku known as

 He was born in 1644 in Iga Ueno (Mie Prefecture) to a farming family that was allowed to use the surname and carry a sword.
 He took the name Matsuo Munefusa and served a samurai family, where he discovered haiku